Reproductive Freedom

 The League's Fact Sheet on Amendment 3

-Click here for updated facts to counter misinformation being spread by opponents
+Click here for facts used to counter misinformation spread by opponents

-1. If approved by Missouri voters in November, this initiative eliminates one of the strictest abortion bans in the country, one that doesn’t even have exceptions for rape or incest.
+1. This initiative eliminates one of the strictest abortion bans in the country, one that doesn’t even have exceptions for rape or incest.

 2. Penalties under the current abortion ban discourage medical professionals from providing needed treatment after a miscarriage.